bgveenstra/fundamentals/02_chapter/02_lesson.md

 <div class="wistia_responsive_padding" style="padding:56.25% 0 0 0;position:relative;"><div class="wistia_responsive_wrapper" style="height:100%;left:0;position:absolute;top:0;width:100%;"><iframe src="//fast.wistia.net/embed/iframe/njzywy6ci7?seo=false&videoFoam=true" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="100%" height="100%"></iframe></div></div>
 <script src="//fast.wistia.net/assets/external/E-v1.js" async></script>

 Note that while this video skips from an `<h1>` tag to an `<h3>` tag for sizing reasons, it's better practice to use the header tag that's appropriate for your content's organization and change sizes with CSS styling.
 This helps automated tools or people with screen readers navigate your site more easily.
-We'll see how to do this later with CSS!
+You'll see how to do this later with CSS!

 #### Checkpoint: